 This course builds on and reinforces concepts that were introduced in FNC 360.
 Among the topics covered are risk measurement and management, capital market theory, capital budgeting, valuation, capital structure theory, and divided policy.
-This course concentrates on quantitative techniques and financial theory and integrates the discussion of globalization and ethics throughout the course.
+This course con

 BUS 476 Operations Management (3 Credits)